Mapheeha/Variable-Cost-App/README.md

 # Introduction

+## Created by Louis.
+Will be updated going forward

 TODO: Give a short introduction of your project.
 Let this section explain the objectives or the motivation behind this project.

 # Getting Started